LorenzoValente3/Deep-Learning-Models/README.md

 However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.

 #### Results
-Below are plots of the distribution of labelled data in its two-latent dimension space as well as a plot of model score losses.
+Below are plots of the distribution of labelled data in its two-latent dimension space as well as plots of model score losses.
-The classifier has been considered both with and without the model.
+The model has been considered both with and without the classifier for the decompression.
-In the latent space, there is a _linear_ distribution of images.
+In the latent space, it can be noticed a _linear_ distribution of images.
 This behaviour can be described by the fact that we have two dimensions to express a handwritten digit, then it could happen that the height increases and the width increase as well, linearly as displayed.
-Model losses score converges at high epochs as expected.
+Model score losses converge at high epochs as expected.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |
 | ------------------------------                                                                              | -------------------------   |